 Not all silicone sealants are the same.
 Learn about their chemistries and basic cure characteristics to help select the right product for your project.

-The silicone sealant’s unique polymer structure allows them to withstand movement, high temperatures and ultraviolent light (UV) exposure, making them an ideal solution for outdoor applications, such as curtainwalls, window perimeters and even highways.
+Silicone's unique polymer structure allows silicone sealants to withstand movement, high temperatures and ultraviolent light (UV) exposure, making them an ideal solution for outdoor construction applications, such as curtainwalls, window perimeters and even highways.

 Silicone sealants are defined by their cure mechanism, divided into acid and neutral cure categories.